patternfly/training-scenarios/html-css/building-blocks/step4-instructions.md

 b) <strong>Add the layout class.</strong>

-It should look like the following:
+It should look like this:

 ```
 <div class="pf-l-grid">